racc-costa/dockerfiles/oracle/README.md

 	docker logs -f oracle

-Defaul password:
+Default password:

-	For sys and system users the password is 'oracle'.
+	For 'sys' and 'system' users the password is 'oracle'.

 Using sqlplus: